Roy Orbison’s “Blue Angel”: A Soaring Melody of Youthful Heartache

 Musician and writer John Kruth described “Blue Angel” as “a dollop of commercial fluff,” acknowledging that, lyrically, it might not have been the most profound of Orbison’s offerings.
 However, Kruth also noted that its power lay in its simple, yet unforgettable melody—a melody that lingers long after the song has ended.
 This is where Orbison truly shines: his ability to take what could be considered a straightforward, even “sappy,” narrative and elevate it through sheer vocal artistry and melodic craftsmanship.

-You might like: Roy Orbison - Oh, Pretty Woman
+You might like: Roy Orbison - Goodnight

 Recorded in early August 1960 at RCA Victor Studio B in Nashville, Tennessee, the song was put together with the kind of efficiency that defined the music industry at the time.
 The B-side, “Today’s Teardrops,” written by a then relatively unknown Gene Pitney, offered a hint of the talent that Pitney would soon display in his own right.
 Released by Monument Records in the US and later by London Records in the UK, “Blue Angel” hit the airwaves when “Only the Lonely” was still reigning at the top of the charts in the UK—a perfect example of how quickly the music industry could capitalize on a successful hit.